 Every phone looks like a black brick with cameras at the back.
 Design-wise there is nothing that differentiates one phone from the other.
-Smartphone companies have reached a standstill where there is no creativity left.
-Every phone is a sandwich of the screen, the motherboard battery and back panel.
+Companies have reached a standstill in smartphone design where there is no creativity left.
+Every phone is a sandwich of the screen, the motherboard, battery and the back panel.

 Creative Phone Designs of Yesteryears

 Nokia 6600 for example is easily recognisable even if it’s recovered after 20 years from the ground.
-Same cannot be said about any of today’s phones that all look the same.
+The same cannot be said about any of today’s phones that all look the same.
 Before software became all-important it was the hardware that brought sales for the mobile companies.

-As times changed and touch screens became popular, android and ios came to the foray and changed the complexion of the whole market.
+As times changed however and touch screens became popular, android and ios came to the foray and changed the complexion of the whole market.
 Companies that were quick to jump on the bandwagon got a headstart and Nokia’s decision to not go with android pushed it to bankruptcy.

 A Shift in Design Language is here

 In the pursuit of increasing screen real state without making the device bigger, smartphone companies are coming up with some really creative devices.
-The latest of which is LG Wing, a phone that has a swivel screen.
+The latest of which is the LG Wing, a phone that has a swivel screen.
 We also have the likes of Galaxy Z Flip and Motorola Razr, two phones that literally bend in half.
 Samsung has also come up with the second iteration of its Galaxy Z Fold, solving many of the first generation’s problems.
 Microsoft Surface Duo although not as crazy as the others in the list should be commended for still trying.

 With improvements in screen technology, it looks like the days of bland phone design would soon be over.
 Not only these phones would have a bigger screen real state but also look different from one other.
 Every phone would not look the same anymore.
-At this point, the future of smartphone design is looking very bright.